iterative/ldb-resources/_README_draft.md

 **Key LDB features**:

 * unix-like **command line** instrument
-* zero changes in data sources.
+* no changes to existing data storage.
 Data objects be stored anywhere in local storage, web, S3, Google Cloud, or Azure.
 There is **no need** to **move or duplicate** data objects in order to create, share or modify an LDB dataset.
 * advanced manipulation and versioning for datasets.
 Collections can be cloned, queried, merged, and sampled. **Every change in a dataset is tracked**
 * label-aware operations.
 Objects can be selected based on **annotation metadata, file attributes, or custom ML model queries**, and changes to ingress object metadata are versioned.
 * **reproducible,** **shareable, and fast to materialize**.
 A particular dataset version will always point to the same set of data objects and annotations.
 Data samples can be placed in a shared cache during instantiation, so transfers from remote locations are accelerated.